 Six frontier AI systems.
 Same questions.
 Same scoring.
 Opposite results.
 Why?

 A mouse’s heart beats 600 times per minute.
 An elephant’s beats 28.
 The scaling exponent is ¾.
-A jellyfish’s is ⅔.
+A flatworm’s is ⅔.
 A fungus’s is ½.
 Three fractions, but why those fractions?
 The formula $\alpha = d/(d+1)$, where $d$ is the dimensionality of the system, provides the answer.
 The ¾ exponent for mammals is $3/(3+1)$ because mammals are three-dimensional.
-The ⅔ for jellyfish is $2/(2+1)$ because they are effectively two-dimensional.
-The ½ for fungi is $1/(1+1)$ because they grow along one-dimensional filaments.
+The ⅔ for flatworms and colonial organisms is $2/(2+1)$ because their transport networks are effectively two-dimensional.
+The ½ for filamentous fungi is $1/(1+1)$ because they grow along one-dimensional filaments.
 Zero adjustable parameters.
-This formula was independently derived by West, Brown and Enquist for metabolic scaling (1997, Science, 9,000+ citations), by Banavar et al. for transport networks (2010), by Demetrius for statistical mechanics of biological scaling (2010), by Zhao for allometric geometry (2022), and by Bettencourt for urban scaling (2013, Science, 2,000+ citations).
+This formula was independently derived by at least seven research groups: West, Brown and Enquist for metabolic scaling (1997, Science, 9,000+ citations), Banavar et al. for transport networks (1999, 2010), Demetrius for statistical mechanics of biological scaling (2003, 2006, 2010), He and Chen for fractal cell geometry (2003), Bettencourt for urban scaling (2013, Science, 2,000+ citations), Zhao for allometric geometry (2022), and Maino et al. for reserve-structure dynamics in DEB theory (2014).
+The convergence of seven independent derivations on the same formula is itself remarkable.
 The ARC Principle’s contribution is not the formula itself, but the identification that all of these derivations are special cases of Cauchy-constrained recursive composition, unifying them under a single mathematical framework for the first time and extending the result to AI scaling and alignment.

 And why, when we applied clinical-trial-grade blinding to AI safety evaluation for the first time, did half of the previously published results reverse?